grammyjs/transformer-throttler/README.md

 const throttler = apiThrottler();
 bot.api.config.use(throttler);

+// Experimental: Do not throttle update-initiated first response bot.use(bypassThrottler);
 bot.command('/example', ctx => ctx.reply('I am throttled'));

 // If you are using throttler, you most likely want to use a runner to handle updates concurrently